Bowery/website/jekyll-blog/_posts/2014-10-21-announcing-bowery-3.markdown

 We're also announcing we've raised a $1.5 million seed round from a list of fantastic investors.
 SV Angel, Google Ventures, Bloomberg Beta, RRE, Homebrew, Betaworks,  BOLDstart Ventures, Magnet Agency, Deep Fork Capital, and angel investors Naveen Selvadurai and Ryan Holmes participated in the round, adding to our existing investors of General Catalyst’s Rough Draft Ventures and First Round Capital’s Dorm Room Fund.

 We chose these investors because they're bought into our vision of better developer tools for everyone, and we can't wait to work with them to achieve that vision.

+> “Bowery changes the way developers work.
+Engineering time is one of the largest expenses for companies today, and every second saved measurably affects profit margins.
+Engineers love Bowery because it makes their lives easier, and everyone else in the company loves it because it makes it easier to build amazing products and services.
+It’s one of the best dev tools companies we’ve seen.”

+—Kevin Carter, Partner, SV Angel

 <br />